 Treatment of Rental Purchase Agreements

-that the debtor is using in their private life (for a personal, family or household purpose)m
+That the debtor is using in their private life (for a personal, family, or household purpose)

 CBRA makes it clear that no matter what the contract or underlying state law may provide, the seller-lessor (places like Aaron’s Furniture or Rent-A-Center) do not have an ownership interest in the item.

-Under CBRA, it would be up to the debtor to decide whether they wish to keep the property they’re purchasing in installments, or terminate the contract.
-If they want out of the contract, they can do so and return the property.
-However, if they wish to keep the property, they can elect to do so as well.
+Under CBRA, it would be up to the debtor to decide whether they wish to keep the property they’re purchasing in installments or terminate the contract.
+If they want out of the contract, they can get out and return the property.
+But if they wish to keep the property, they can elect to do that as well.

 If the debtor elects to keep the property in their possession, the seller’s claim is the sum of accrued and unpaid rent and future rent and other payments due under the contract.
 The latter appears to apply only if the debtor elects to purchase the property through the contract, so further investigation is needed as to the true intent and purpose of this section.

 Either way, it makes it clear that neither the consumer debtor nor the consumer debtor’s attorney have to venture into the proverbial weeds of Section 365 only to deal with a rent-to-own dining room set.
-You want to keep it, you pay for it.
-You don’t want to keep it, you get out of the contract.
+If you want to keep it, you pay for it.
+If you don’t want to keep it, you get out of the contract.

 Effect of the Discharge